luin/readability/README.md

 # node-readability

 Turn any web page into a clean view.
-It's based on arc90's readability project.
+This module is based on arc90's readability project.

 ## Install